 What bunnies are available or is a specific bunny available?

 A: The website is the most comprehensive and up to date place to find this information.
-We list extensive information for all of the bunnies and guinea pigs we have on the Available Tabs for their specific program as well as their individual pages.
+We list extensive information on the Nursery Bunny Page.
+Occasionally we have older bunnies or retiring bunnies on the Available Older Bunny Page.

 Do you transport or deliver?

 Yes.
-We do personal transport (both ground and air), work with 3rd party transports and also offer shipping via Alaska Air.
-You can find extensive details on the Services Tab.
+We do personal transport (both ground and air) and also offer shipping via Alaska Air.
+You can find extensive details on the Transport Services Page.

 Are your nursery bunnies spayed/neutered?